freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-guidelines.md

 ### Metallic / Smoothness Maps

 With a metallic map, you can define on pixel level whether your material is metallic, or not.
 - Only use this if your material covers both metallic and non-metallic parts of your model.
-Otherwise, use metallicness property of the Lit Shader directly.
+Otherwise, use the metallicness property of the Lit Shader directly.
-- You should only use 0 or 1 as values, because materials that are partly metallic and partly don't exist in the real world.
+- You should only use values of 0 or 1, as partially metallic materials don't exist in the real world.

 {shot of an object with and without metallic values}

-The smoothness map, which is the inverse of the roughness map, defines how regular light is reflected on a micro-surface level.
-A level of 1 behaves like a mirror, while a level of 0 is more like an eraser.
+The smoothness map (the inverse of a roughness map) defines how regularly light is reflected at the micro-surface level.
+A value of 1 behaves like a mirror, while a value of 0 is more like an eraser.

 {shot of a sphere with 10 different smoothness values}

-### Wear

-In general, there should be visible wear on all items, i.e. more as if the table just shipped brand new from the factory.

-{an asset with no wear, wear, and too much wear}

 ### Texture Map Resolution

-All texture maps must use the power of two for width and height.
-They don't have to be square, though.
+All texture maps must use power-of-two dimensions for width and height (e.g., 256, 512, 1024).
+They don't have to be square.

+{images with correct and wrong texture sizes}

-We're aiming for a resolution of about 6px/mm (around 150 dpi).
-For a playfield texture that means roughly a resolution at 4096×8192 pixels.
-If you can, go as high as that, but don't upscale images.
-The highest resolution should be the one from your source.
+We're aiming for a resolution of about 6 pixels per millimeter (approximately 150 DPI).
+For a playfield texture, this means roughly 4096×8192 pixels.
+Use this resolution when possible, but don't upscale images — the highest resolution should be from your source.
 This applies to both color and normal maps.
-For metallic/smoothness you can go half the size.
+For metallic/smoothness maps, half the resolution of the color map is a good balance between performance and visual fidelity.

 You can determine the resolution by looking at your UV map and the size of the asset.

 {images with explications}

+### Wear

+Generally, all items should show visible signs of wear, rather than appearing brand new from the factory.
+This adds realism and character to the assets.

+{an asset with no wear, wear, and too much wear}

+### Standard Materials

+Many materials in the asset library will appear in multiple assets.
+To keep a consistent look across all assets, you should use existing materials.
+We're providing Substance Painter Smart Materials for metals and plastics.

 ## Attribution

+When submitting assets to the library, please include your name or handle for proper attribution.
+If you've adapted assets from other sources, ensure you have the necessary rights and include appropriate credits.

+## File Format and Submission